 - Pack healthy snacks and lunches for your child.
 Avoid foods such as chips and crackers that contain simple starches.
 These can cling to the teeth, and if your child can’t brush after eating, they can wreak havoc on your child’s smile over time.
 Skip the sugar, and replace soda or juice with water or milk.
 Include foods that require your child to chew for a while, such as celery.
 Chewing creates more saliva flow, which helps to wash away food particles.
 Include plenty of dairy products, such as cheese.
 These contain calcium that can keep the teeth strong.
 A diet rich in vitamins and minerals will ensure a healthy smile.

 - If your child plays sports, be sure he or she wears a properly fitted mouthguard.
-Mouthguards are typically worn only in high contact sports, such as football, lacrosse and hockey, but it can also be helpful to wear a mouthguard in any sport that could pose a risk to your child’s smile.
-Baseball, basketball, even skateboarding, can result in broken or chipped teeth if they aren’t properly protected.
+Mouthguards are typically worn only in high-contact sports, such as football, lacrosse, and hockey, but it can also be helpful to wear a mouthguard in any sport that could pose a risk to your child’s smile.
+Baseball, basketball, and even skateboarding can result in broken or chipped teeth if they aren’t properly protected.

 - If your child wears braces, be sure he or she packs a toothbrush with them each day to brush after eating.
 If brushing isn’t possible, encourage them to drink a glass of water after finishing lunch to help wash away any food particles left behind.
 If your child has a removable retainer, be sure he or she rinses it well after each meal and rinses their mouth or brushes before putting the retainer back in.